20 Best Hair Masks for Damaged Hair

 Best hair mask for thick hair: Leonor Greyl Masque à l’Orchidée Softening Hair Mask

 “For routine maintenance to keep hair moisturized and manageable, I recommend using a mask at least once a week,” Dosso says.
 “For more severe damage, I recommend using a mask two or three times a week.”
 The key, she explains, is letting the mask sit on the hair for several minutes before rinsing.
 Thick hair can stand up to denser oils and emollients, which is why this Leonor Greyl wonder is ideal for thick, frizzy hair that’s often unruly.
 The formula boasts natural oils and real flower extracts to seal moisture into every strand.
-You can also try these genius ways to tame frizzy hair.
+You can also try these genius ways to tame frizzy hair and these top frizzy hair products.

 Best hair mask for bleached blondes: Bold Uniq Purple Hair Mask